 The Learning Support and Development department at Thomas Bennett Community College has four designated areas within the school, these areas are known as:

-Which consists of two classrooms, one 'quiet / relaxation' room, a teaching kitchen area, an accessible toilet, two further toilets and a staff work area and an Admin office.
-The BASE has it’s own secure external entrances.
+This Special Support Centre provides funded places for up to 20 students with an EHCP where the students main diagnosis is Autism.
+The area consists of two classrooms, one 'quiet / relaxation' room, a teaching kitchen area, an accessible toilet, two further toilets and a staff work area and an Admin office.
+The BASE has its’ own secure external entrances.
+Students in the Base receive intervention and support from an SEN Teacher, HLTA and TAs.
+They are encouraged to attend as many mainstream classes as possible with TA support but can use the BASE as a safe haven when required.

-- All pupils with EHCPs are allocated a teaching assistant / mentor / keyworker
+- All students with EHCPs are allocated a teaching assistant / mentor / keyworker

 - Literacy and numeracy intervention groups